peplau/AI-Adventure-Solver/README.md

 You can also run it in your own server.
 For that, upload the files from the folder **dist** into your server and browse it...
 Simple like that!

+## Using the AI Adventure Solver

+To run the software, execute the following steps:

+1. Access the system URL (Either [https://www.peplau.com.br/AI-Adventure-Solver](https://www.peplau.com.br/AI-Adventure-Solver) or your website).
+2. Make sure the **Settings** are correct [as described here](https://www.peplau.com.br/AI-Adventure-Solver), as described in the previous section.
+3. Wait for the game to load
+4. Click at the Start button
+5. Have fun watching the system explore your Adventure

 ## Configuration

 After the first load, the settings are pre-populated with some crucial values.
 To setup it for the first time, fill up the following parameters: